What we need to know

 Obtaining a quote for custom made shower

 screens and doors is a fairly simple process.
-All we need is a few
+All we need are a few

 Shower screens and doors are manufactured